Thanks for subscribing! Look out for your first newsletter in your inbox soon!

 Rottnest Island is one of those incredibly rare places on Earth that looks even better IRL than it does in glossy travel magazines.
 Also known by its local Aboriginal name, Wadjemup, and ‘Rotto’ by locals, it’s an essential addition to any WA itinerary.

-Out-of-towners may know Rottnest for its friendly population of quokkas, but the island is also home to the most incredible azure blue waters you’ll come across, and nowadays, it has a selection of top-notch eateries and luxe accommodation, as well as camping grounds, cafés and low-key restaurants for the budget-conscious.
+Out-of-towners might know Rottnest for its friendly population of quokkas, but the island's also home to the most incredible azure blue waters you’ll come across, and nowadays, it has a selection of top-notch eateries and luxe accommodation, as well as camping grounds and low-key restaurants for the budget-conscious.
+Our Travel & News Editor, Melissa Woodley, recently took a day trip and spent five hours riding around the entire island, stopping for swims at all the beautiful beaches along the way.
+Here's her pick of the best things to see and do on Rottnest Island.